stephaniec2020/QuantStratIdeas/The Rewards to Meeting or Beating Earnings Expectations.md

 3. **Hypotheses Development**

 The following description of the chronology of the earnings forecasts and the earnings announcements, illustrated in Figure 1, is helpful in understanding the hypotheses and tests of the paper.
 Over the course of the current quarter and surrounding days, the earnings announcement of the preceding quarter is issued and, subsequently, an earnings forecast for the current quarter is made, forecast revisions occur and, following the end of the quarter, the actual earnings number is released.
-We define the net revision in analysts’ forecasts of earnings during the quarter (REV ) as the difference

-Q ,

-between the latest earnings forecast available for that quarter and the earliest earnings forecast made after the release of the preceding quarter’s earnings and (hereafter F and F , respectively).
-We
+We define the net revision in analysts’ forecasts of earnings during the quarter (REV ) as the difference Q ,between the latest earnings forecast available for that quarter and the earliest earnings forecast made after the release of the preceding quarter’s earnings and (hereafter F and F , respectively).
+We latest earliest  further  define  the  earnings  surprise  for  the  quarter  (SURP)  as  the  difference  between  the  actual Q earnings number for the quarter and F The forecast error for the quarter (ERROR) is the difference latest.
+Q between the actual earnings number and F.earliest

-latest earliest

-further  define  the  earnings  surprise  for  the  quarter  (SURP )  as  the  difference  between  the  actual

-Q

-earnings number for the quarter and F The forecast error for the quarter (ERROR ) is the difference

-latest.
-Q

-between the actual earnings number and F .

-earliest

 For ease of exposition, we denote the combination of the direction of the net revision (up, down or zero) and the sign of the earnings surprise (positive, negative or zero) as the “expectation path.”
 Because the set of possible expectation paths is somewhat different for cases with positive, zero or negative errors, we examine the paths separately for each error-sign group.
 Specifically, the following paths are examined: